Statistics and ML in Python

 2 Matrix-style ecosystem

 scikit-learn exemplifies a machine-learning style, with lots of abstract feature construction and predictive-performance style model selection built around homogeneously-typed (only floats, only ints) matrices instead of dataframes.
-This style wil be more familiar to MATLAB users than to R users.
+This style will be more familiar to MATLAB users than to R users.

 • scikit-learn (sklearn to its friends) is the flagship of this fleet.
 It is fast, clear and well-designed.
 I enjoy using it for implementing ML-type tasks.
 It has various algorithms such as random forests and linear regression and Gaussian processes and reference implementations of many algorithms, both à la mode and passé.
 Although I miss sniff glmnet in R for lasso regression.